-Customers interested in generating and selling excess energy to the SL&P electrical grid can participate in either the Net Metering or Small Power Producer programs as per the City's Power Producer's Policy A07-022.
+Customers interested in generating and selling excess energy to the SL&P electrical grid can participate in the Net Metering, Small Power Producer, or Behind-The-Meter programs as per the City's Power Producer's Policy A07-022.

 Customers interested in behind-the-meter generation must ensure there is no back feed of excess energy to the SL&P electrical grid.